(Post updated June 2025)

 Nosiree…

-Philip de László (Hungarian 1869-1937) ~ Winifred, Duchesse of Portland, 1912
+Philip de László (Hungarian 1869-1937) ~ Winifred, Duchess of Portland, 1912

 Sir_Henry_Raeburn_-_Portrait_of_Mrs._George_Bell_-_45.7_-_Minneapolis_Institute_of_Arts

-This is the place where the klutz Laurel spilled her tea on the Aubusson rug.
-Not this rug.
-It was a smaller room.
 It was one of those moments when I wished that someone would just grind me straight into the carpet.
-Knowing that my life was soon to be over, I shamefully went up to the butler and told him what had happened.
+Knowing that life was soon to be over, the peasant gingerly went up to the butler and told him what had happened.

 “Oh, no bother at all.
 I’ll just say the dog did it.”

 Oh, not this sweet pup.
 A chocolate lab.
-How delicious– especially with that snow-covered punim!
+How delicious —especially with that snow-covered punim!

 via- noperfectdayforbananafish